hummingbird-jp/stat-web/README.md

 <img width="720" alt="Screen Shot 2021-09-09 at 13 50 06" src="https://user-images.githubusercontent.com/62736166/132624521-65e9f6b7-00fe-4434-b2b1-589ff7cb2ac7.png">

 ## 4. More tips
-1. Can I mute myself?
+Q. Can I mute myself?

-Not yet.
+A. Not yet.
 Instead, you can stop your entire stream; You can't mute or turn the camera off separately.
 <img width="258" alt="Screen Shot 2021-09-09 at 13 44 52" src="https://user-images.githubusercontent.com/62736166/132624028-225a9026-7621-4235-b171-7874d0257458.png">
 - Left button → stop your stream
 - Right button → leave a meeting

-2. Can I change my name?
+Q. Can I change my name?

-Yes.
+A. Yes.
 Click your name and change it!